PROFILE

 of the vote.

-A new constitution was passed by the
+A new constitution was passed by the parliament

-parliament in May 1993.
-In 1994, however, the
+in May 1993.
+In 1994, however, the parliament

-last scheduled session prior to the expiration
+scheduled session prior to the expiration of its

-of its term in February 1995.
-President Akayev
+term in February 1995.
+President Akayev was

-was widely accused of having manipulated a
+widely accused of having manipulated a boycott

-boycott by a majority of the parliamentarians.
+by a majority of the parliamentarians.
+Akayev,

-Akayev, in turn, asserted that the communists
+in turn, asserted that the communists had caused

-had caused a political crisis by preventing the
+a political crisis by preventing the legislature

-legislature from fulfilling its role.
-Akayev
+from fulfilling its role.
+Akayev scheduled an

-scheduled an October 1994 referendum,
+October 1994 referendum, overwhelmingly approved

-proposed two amendments to the constitution--one
+by voters, which proposed two amendments to the

-that would allow the constitution to be amended
+constitution--one that would allow the

-by means of a referendum, and the other creating
+referendum, and the other creating a new

-a new bicameral parliament called the Jogorku
+bicameral parliament called the Jogorku Kenesh.

 Elections for the two legislative chambers--a